Glass frog: Characteristics

-Glass frogs are generally small, ranging from 3–7.5 cm in length.
-They appear light green in color over most of their bodies, except for the skin along the lower surface of the body and legs, which are transparent or translucent.
-The glass frog's transparent skin allows an external view of the viscera—the internal organs present in the body's main cavity—making it so observers can witness the frog's internal processes, such as the heart beating and pumping blood through its arteries.
-Patterning of glass frogs is varied amongst different species, while some appear as a uniform green color, others display spots that range from yellow to white, mimicking the coloration of their eggs.
+Glass frogs are generally small, ranging from 3.0–7.5 cm in length.
+They appear light green in color over most of their bodies, except for the skin along the lower surfaces of the body and legs, which are transparent or translucent.
+The glass frog's transparent skin allows an external view of the viscera—the internal organs present in the body's main cavity—allowing observers to see the frog's internal processes, such as the heart beating and pumping blood through its arteries.
+Patterning of glass frogs is varied between species; while some appear as a uniform green color, others display spots that range from yellow to white, mimicking the coloration of their eggs.

 Their digit tips are expanded, allowing them to climb, thus allowing most to live in elevated areas along forest streams, such as trees and shrubs.

 Glass frogs are similar in appearance to some green frogs of the genus Eleutherodactylus and to some tree frogs of the family Hylidae.
 However, hylid tree frogs have eyes that face to the side, whilst those of glass frogs face forward.

-Two members of the glass-frog family Centrolenidae: Centrolenella fleischmanni, now called Hyalinobatrachium fleischmanni, and C. prosoblepon, and of the hylid subfamily Phyllomedusinae: Agalychnis moreletii and Pachymedusa dacnicolor, reflect near-infrared light (700 to 900 nanometers) when examined by infrared color photography.
+Two members of the Centrolenidae: Centrolenella fleischmanni, now called Hyalinobatrachium fleischmanni, and C. prosoblepon, and of the hylid subfamily Phyllomedusinae: Agalychnis moreletii and Pachymedusa dacnicolor, reflect near-infrared light (700 to 900 nanometers) when examined by infrared color photography.
 Infrared reflectance may confer adaptive advantage to these arboreal frogs both in thermoregulation and infrared cryptic coloration.
-An endangered species of glass frog found in Peru was compared to the N. mixomaculatus species and the following results were recorded: no humeral spine, no webbed fingers between II and III, finger I shorter than II, no vomerine teeth, no ulnar and tarsal tubercles or folds, no white pigment in the visceral or hepatic peritonea, and differing coloration and spots.
+An endangered species of glass frog found in Peru was compared to N. mixomaculatus, and these results were recorded: no humeral spine, no webbed fingers between II and III, finger I shorter than II, no vomerine teeth, no ulnar and tarsal tubercles or folds, no white pigment in the visceral or hepatic peritonea, and differing coloration and spots.

 Lifecycle

-The glass frog life cycle begins with a male and female mating on a leaf overhanging a stream, after which the female lays eggs and the male guards them.
+The glass frog lifecycle begins with a male and female mating on a leaf overhanging a stream, after which the female lays eggs and the male guards them.
 Once the leaf falls into the stream, the eggs hatch from 10 to 20 days, often during heavy rainfall.
 They then undergo metamorphosis in the water and on the stream's edge, eventually transforming into adult frogs that return to the terrestrial environment near streams.